avast/retdec/README.md

 1. There are currently no pre-built "ports" packages for FreeBSD.
 You will have to build and install the decompiler by yourself.
 The process is described below.

-2. Prior to you building the decompiler, you may need to install the following packages and execute the following command:
+2. After you have built the decompiler, you may need to install the following packages and execute the following command:
-* `sudo pkg install cmake python37 bison git autotools`
+* `sudo pkg install python37 bison autotools`
 * `sudo ln -s /usr/local/bin/python3.7 /usr/local/bin/python3`

-3. Follow the instructions (below) on how to build the decompiler.

-4. Now, you are all set to run the decompiler.
+3. Now, you are all set to run the decompiler.
 To decompile a binary file named `test.exe`, run

     ```
     $RETDEC_INSTALL_DIR/bin/retdec-decompiler.py test.exe